Wheeling, West Virginia: Early 19th century

-Post-Civil War growth
+Late 19th century

 Although Wheeling lost its position as state capital in 1865, it continued to grow.
 In the late nineteenth century, Wheeling was the new state's prime industrial center.
 One early nickname (until an 1885 strike) was "Nail City", reflecting the iron manufacture in several mills, which dated from the 1840s.
 Mills transformed pig iron into sheets that could be cut, and some mills also produced boiler plates, stoves, barrel rings, and/or ornamental ironwork.
 Noted businesses of the era included the Bloch Brothers Tobacco Company (owned by state senator Jesse A. Bloch, who would in 1913 introduce legislation that became the state's Workmen's Compensation Act), and later steel concerns after development of the Bessemer process.

-Wheeling Steel Corporation was created in 1920 and grew after a 1927 strike caused J.P.
-Morgan and other investors to sell National Tube Company, which had been created in 1899, six years after local owners had consolidated five plants in the area as Wheeling Steel & Iron Company.
+The city's earliest union was the United Nailers (1860, which later merged into the Amalgamated Association of Iron and Steel Workers), followed by the cigar makers in 1862.
+The 1877 railroad strike at Martinsburg, West Virginia, reached Wheeling and spread nationwide.
+In 1897, Eugene Debs, Mother Jones, and Samuel Gompers were among the speakers at a national labor convention in Wheeling to discuss a nationwide coal strike.

 In 1866, Lincoln School opened in Wheeling to serve African American students.
 Lincoln High School was taught by Laura Grayson-Morison.
 A new building for Lincoln High School opened in the early 1940s; the school closed with desegregation in 1954.

+20th century to present

-Wheeling had considerable associations with the American labor movement.
-In 1904 it became the first city in the country to refuse a proposed Andrew Carnegie gift of a free library, because of the industrialist's labor record, especially the notorious Homestead Strike of 1892.
+In 1904, Wheeling became the first city in the country to refuse a proposed Andrew Carnegie gift of a free library, because of the industrialist's labor record, especially the notorious Homestead Strike of 1892.
 By contrast, cigar tycoon Augustus Pollack (despite once rousing controversy by a plan to use convict labor) left many bequests to the labor movement, which erected a memorial statue.
-The city's earliest union was the United Nailers (1860, which later merged into the Amalgamated Association of Iron and Steel Workers), followed by the cigar makers in 1862.
-The 1877 railroad strike at Martinsburg, West Virginia, reached Wheeling and spread nationwide.
-In 1897, Eugene Debs, Mother Jones, and Samuel Gompers were among the speakers at a national labor convention in Wheeling to discuss a nationwide coal strike.
+Wheeling Steel Corporation was created in 1920 and grew after a 1927 strike caused J. P. Morgan and other investors to sell National Tube Company, which had been created in 1899, six years after local owners had consolidated five plants in the area as Wheeling Steel & Iron Company.

-With industry, Wheeling reached its peak of population in 1930.
+Wheeling reached a peak population of 61,659 at the 1930 census.
 As the city grew, prosperous Wheeling residents built fine houses, especially on Wheeling Island, but slums also expanded.
 As a result of that growth, an ordinance was passed regulating personal cesspools, including a ban on pipe communications with other homes and businesses unless offensive smells were properly trapped.

-Modern decline

 The Great Depression, and later changes and restructuring in heavy industry following World War II, led to a loss of working-class jobs and population.
-Capitalizing on its rich architectural heritage, Wheeling has worked to revive its Main Street.
+Capitalizing on its rich architectural heritage, Wheeling has worked to revive its Main Street with the Downtown Wheeling Streetscape project.
+Additionally, the city has been redeveloping the historic 1400 Market Street, just one block east of Main Street.